 Adventures of Captain Africa: Only available on the gray market.

-Adventures of Captain Marvel: As mentioned above, it’s been announced as coming from Kino, but no date has been set yet.
+Adventures of Captain Marvel: It will be released by Kino in September.
 Until then, it’s only available on the gray market or via Youtube.

 Adventures of Frank and Jesse James: Youtube and gray-market only.

 Adventures of Frank Merriwell: Available from VCI.

 Adventures of Rex and Rinty: Available from Alpha, also viewable on Youtube.